Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What's in this guide?

-- What is a Digital Wallet?
+- What is a digital wallet?

 - How does a digital wallet work?

-- What Digital Wallets are available?
+- What are the digital wallets available?

 - How do I compare digital wallets?